-Grace — actual and sanctifying — is a spontaneous gift of God’s love and mercy to save mankind.
-Sanctifying grace transforms a sinner into a God’s child, remains in the the soul while we do not commit a mortal sin, and we can recover the divine affiliation in the sacrament of Penance.
+Actual and Sanctifying Graces are spontaneous gifts of God’s love and mercy to save mankind.
+Sanctifying grace transforms a sinner into a God’s child, remains in the soul while we do not commit a mortal sin, and we can recover the divine affiliation in the sacrament of Penance.
 Actual grace entails transient divine impulses due to salutary acts, in consideration of Christ’s merits, for union with God and Spiritual Growth.

-• Sanctifying grace is always increased when a sacrament is received in the state of grace;
+• Sanctifying grace increases when a sacrament is received in the state of grace

-• Actual grace is given by all the sacraments;
+• Actual grace is given by all sacraments

-• A distinctive sacramental grace is imparted by each sacrament, corresponding to its purpose in the life of the soul.
+• A distinctive grace is imparted by each sacrament per its purpose in the soul.

-The sacraments are sacred signs and instruments of grace.
+The sacraments are sacred signs and grace instruments.
 Catholics can also increase sanctifying grace through prayer and acts of mercy.